Is 'civility' the answer to productivity and workplace wellness?

 Those that are civil have 13% higher performance and are 2 times more likely to be considered for leadership positions.
 Those that felt respected were 56% healthier, 92% more focused, had 1.1 times great retention and 55% more engaged.

 The figures say it all.
-Incivility can be detrimental to your business and the performance of your team.
-But this isn’t just about the workplace, it’s worth thinking about who you are outside of the workplace too.
+Incivility can be detrimental to a business and the performance of a team.
+But this isn’t just about the workplace, it's worth thinking about who you are outside of the workplace too.